bus710/edgex-on-raspberry-pi/10_install_ubuntu.md

 # The new password should be longer than 8 characters and 1 numeric character should be included
 New password: $NEW_PASSWORD

+# Same password again
 Retype new password: $NEW_PASSWORD

-# If the new password if decent, RPI will drop the access with messages below
+# If the new password is decent, RPI will drop the access with messages below
 passwd: password updated successfully
 Connection to 192.168.0.2 closed.